Scientific Name

 Description

 Euphorbia stenoclada is a much-branched succulent shrub or small tree with leafless branches that bear alternate spines formed from modified branchlets.
-It grows up to 20 feet (6 m) tall and develops a thick trunk and a flat-topped crown of olive-green wax-coated branches.
-The trunk is up to 8 inches (20 cm) in diameter and covered with rough bark.
-Spines are up to 1.2 inches (3 cm) long.
-The branches terminate in tightly packed clusters of tiny crimson cyathia in spring.
-Fruits are green, lightly hairy subglobose capsules that grow about 0.25 inches (0.6 cm) in diameter.
+It can grow up to 20 feet (6 m) tall, developing a thick trunk and a flat-topped crown of olive-green wax-coated branches.
+The trunk is covered with rough bark and can reach up to 8 inches (20 cm) in diameter.
+The spines can grow up to 1.2 inches (3 cm) long.

 How to Grow and Care for Euphorbia stenoclada